Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Instead, instrumenters create a copy of this code that is instrumented and then execute the copied code in place of the original.
 This code is copied using a technique we call relocation.
 - Relocating a region of code produces a new version that emulates the behavior of the original code, but contains sufficient space to insert instrumentation.

+Once a region of code has been relocated, the instrumenter must ensure it is executed in place of the original code.
+This is done with one of two methods:
+- **Path-Based Instrumentation**